tlogan/ERST/README.md

     - a record type could be encoded as an uninterpreted function over their payload
         - e.g. maybe `x : {m1 : T1, m2 : T2}` could become `m1(x) : T1, m2(x) : T2 ==> x : P`
     - TODO: determine if there is an advantage to doing some unification before outsourcing to horn clause solver

+    - could use intersection on the fly in order to guide synthesis rather than conjuctive merging at the end

     - typing/subtyping behave like constraints, which are symbolic representations of sets of interpretations